NicoHinderling/VuforiaScenekit-Swift-Example/README.md

 vuforiaLicenseKey: [ Your License Key ]
 ```

-It should run out of the box :)
+Sorry for the rough code for now :)